 Prior to submitting a study for IRB review, all investigators must complete the steps below:

-- Contact the EMRC at (608) 263-6690 or email@example.com to schedule a time to present the protocol to the EMRC.
-The presentation should be made by a faculty member who can engage in a discussion regarding the study.
+- Contact the EMRC by phone (608) 262-1452 or firstname.lastname@example.org to schedule a time to present the protocol to the EMRC.
+The presentation should be made by the PI, UW Site PI, or a faculty member who can engage in a discussion regarding the study.

-- Complete the Study Feasibility Survey and submit it to the EMRC in advance of the meeting (by the Friday before the EMRC meeting at which the protocol will be presented), along with the IRB protocol and EMRC initial cover page.
+- Complete the Study Feasibility Survey and submit it to the EMRC in advance of the meeting (by the Thursday before the EMRC meeting at which the protocol will be presented), along with the IRB protocol and all supporting documents (especially surveys, if applicable).
 This information will be distributed to EMRC members.
-This survey is being implemented due to a requirement from the SMPH.
-Each department needs to sign off on all IRB submissions, and this survey needs to be completed in order to ensure department sign-off.
+EMRC meetings occur on the 2nd and 4th Tuesday of every month.

 - Attend the meeting to briefly present the protocol and engage in a discussion regarding the study.
 This presentation should include: